Paul Marlowe (Irish republican)

 Paul Marlowe (c.
 1945 – 16 October 1976) was a Volunteer in the Provisional IRA's Belfast Brigade.
-He held the rank of Training Officer (T/O) when he and two other experienced Volunteers, Frank Fitzsimons and Joey Surgenor, were killed when a bomb they were planting exploded prematurely at Belfast gasworks in October 1976.
+He held the rank of Training Officer when he and two other volunteers, Frank Fitzsimons and Joey Surgenor, were killed when a bomb they were planting exploded prematurely at Belfast gasworks in October 1976.
 Marlowe was 31 and had a wife and three children when he died.